SO, WHAT DOES WORK TO PREVENT VIOLENCE AGAINST WOMEN AND GIRLS?

 What Works supports primary prevention efforts across Africa, Asia and the Middle East, that seek to understand and address the underlying causes of violence, to stop it from occurring.

 DFID’s What Works programme has produced a series of global evidence reviews, to highlight what we need to be doing more of, and where there are gaps.
-The Director of The Equality Institute, Dr. Emma Fulu, led two of these reviews.
+Dr Emma Fulu, led two of these reviews.